-Typically, no specific restrictions exist under Indian labour and employment laws, but a foreign worker is required to comply with the relevant immigration laws and visa requirements to be employed in India.
-A foreign employee will be required to obtain an employment visa granted subject to the fulfilment of certain conditions, including, inter alia: (a) the applicant should be a highly skilled and/or qualified professional engaged or appointed by a company/organisation/industry/undertaking in India on a contract or employment basis; (b) the employment visa will not be granted for jobs for which qualified Indians are available and also for routine, ordinary or secretarial/clerical jobs; and (c) the applicant's salary should be in excess of USD 25,000 per annum (subject to certain exceptions).
+A foreigner may work in India subject to compliance with immigration laws and visa requirements.
+A foreign employee will generally be required to obtain an employment visa (in some cases, a business visa may be more suitable), which will be granted subject to certain conditions, including the following: (a) the applicant being a highly skilled and/or qualified professional engaged or appointed by a company/organisation/industry/undertaking in India on a contract or employment basis; (b) an employment visa will not be granted for jobs for which qualified Indians are available and also for routine, ordinary or secretarial/clerical jobs; and

+(c) the applicant's salary being in excess of USD 25,000 per annum (subject to certain exceptions).
 Further, foreign nationals visiting India on long-term visas (more than 180 days) are required to register with the Foreigners Regional Registration Officer within 14 days of arrival.